How to Clean Leather Shoes and Make Them Shiny and Fresh

 #3 Saddle Soap

 Saddle soap is really effective when it comes to cleaning leather shoes.
 It can eliminate stubborn stains and dirt that are located on your shoes.
-Unfortunately, you need to have a conditioner and condition your shoes after using a saddle soap unless you want your shoes to get damaged.

 • Prepare a saddle soap and conditioner.
 Make sure to prepare a bowl of water as well.